szwabae/mindbox-task/README.md

 ## CNCF Landscape data viewer

-This project was created as solution for Mindbox recruiting task.
+This project was created as a solution for Mindbox recruiting task.
 Assumptions:
 * getting and caching data from CNCF Landscape and presenting the result in json, yaml and html formats,
 * storing configuration in k8s,